Sweets fatten. That, of course, you knew. Sugar, however, is also responsible for other harmful effects on the body.

 Read on to find my best tips for avoiding the cravings that make quitting the sugar habit so hard.

-6 tips to kick your sugar cravings
+6 tips to kick your cravings

 1) Know where your sugar comes from